bitrise-io/devcenter/_articles/reviews/code-signing-troubleshooting.md

 * manual vs automatic code signing in Xcode
 * ad-hoc vs app-store vs enterprise profiles

+**The** `**Xcode Archive & Export for iOS**` **Step fails with the error message _Code signing error_.**

+Most of the time, this error means your project is missing either the correct .p12 certificate file or the correct provisioning profile - or the export-method input of the Step is set incorrectly.
+Here's what you can do:

+* Check that the provisioning profile and the .p12 certificate of your project match.
+A Development type provisioning profile requires a Development certificate.
+An App Store, Ad-hoc or Enterprise type provisioning profile requires a Distribution certificate.

 **Code signing error: No profile for team 'TEAM ID' matching 'x' found: Xcode couldn't find any provisioning profiles matching 'x'.**

 The most likely reason for this error is that your project does not have a valid provisioning profile.
 The potential issues include: